| Letter AF-8 | Request for Administrative Review Denied — Good Cause Not Established |

 We are writing about your request to raise the fee amount we said you can charge for

-your work on Sally Brown's claims.
+your work on [claimant’s name]'s claims.

-The law allows us to approve a representative's fee for social security claims-related
+The law allows us to approve a representative's fee for Social Security claims-related

 services.
 The law also allows us to review decisions about the fee for those services.